Victor of Solothurn

-Victor of Solothurn is a martyr and saint of the Catholic Church.
+Victor of Solothurn, known in Geneva as Saint-Victor de Genève, is a martyr and saint of the Catholic Church.
 He was a soldier of the Theban Legion led by Maurice and died in Solothurn.

 Legend

 Victor was one of the soldiers of the famous Theban legion that, under the leadership of Maurice was dispatched to put down a revolt in Gaul.
 The soldiers came from the Egyptian city of Thebes, and were for the most part Christians.
 Sent to clear the Great St Bernard Pass across the Alps, they arrived at Agaunum, the present town of Sankt-Moritz in Switzerland.
 When ordered to harass some local Christians, they refused.
 They then refused to sacrifice to the Roman gods, because that would have meant betraying their own God.
 This cost them all their lives.

 Otto of Freising wrote in his Chronica de duabus civitatibus that many of the legionaries escaped and only some were executed at Agaunum, and the others apprehended later and put to death both at Bonn and Köln.
 Victor reached Solothurn near Bern before the Roman authorities caught up with him and he was beheaded.